-Where there has not been a significant increase in exposure to credit risk since initial recognition, a 12 month expected credit loss allowance is estimated.
+Where there has not been a significant increase in exposure to credit risk since initial recognition, a 12-month expected credit loss allowance is estimated.
 This represents a portion of the asset's lifetime expected credit losses that is attributable to a default event that is possible within the next 12 months.
 Where a financial asset has become credit impaired or where it is determined that credit risk has increased significantly, the loss allowance is based on the asset's lifetime expected credit losses.
-The amount of expected credit loss recognised is measured on the basis of the probability weighted present value of anticipated cash shortfalls over the life of the instrument discounted at the original effective interest rate.
+The amount of expected credit loss recognised is measured based on the probability-weighted present value of anticipated cash shortfalls over the life of the instrument discounted at the original effective interest rate.